 • The efficacy and safety of the use of AKEEGA without prednisone has not been established.

-• MAGNITUDE is an ongoing, phase 3 study evaluating the efficacy and safety of AKEEGA plus prednisone in patients with metastatic castration-resistant prostate cancer (mCRPC) and homologous recombination repair (HRR) mutations, including BRCA1/2.1-3
+• MAGNITUDE (NCT03748641)1,2 and AMPLITUDE (NCT04497844)3,4 are phase 3 studies evaluating the efficacy and safety of AKEEGA plus prednisone in patients with metastatic castration-resistant prostate cancer (mCRPC) and metastatic castration-sensitive prostate cancer (mCSPC), respectively, with homologous recombination repair (HRR) mutations, including BRCA1/2.

 Clinical Data